Gaurv03/RotatingNavigation/README.md

 # RotatingNavigation
-This small piece of code contains rotating navigation of a web page
+This contain a lot of CSS code which will help to understand css better